benhoIIand/grunt-cache-bust/README.md

 // Here is a short summary of the options and some of their defaults.
 Extra details are below.
 {
-    algorithm: 'md5',                             // Algoirthm used for hashing files
+    algorithm: 'md5',                             // Algorithm used for hashing files
     assets: ['css/*', 'js/*']                     // File patterns for the assets you wish to hash
     baseDir: './',                                // The base directory for all assets
     createCopies: true,                           // Create hashed copies of files